alexpeterhall/quotes/quotes.md

 "Wear your learning, like your watch, in a private pocket, and do not pull it out and strike it merely to show you have one.
 If you are asked what o'clock it is, tell it, but do not proclaim it hourly and unasked, like the watchman." - Lord Chesterfield, statesman and writer (22 Sep 1694-1773)
 "Always remember that to argue, and win, is to break down the reality of the person you are arguing against.
 It is painful to lose your reality, so be kind, even if you are right." - Haruki Murakami
 "The mark of the educated man is not in his boast that he has built his mountain of facts and stood on the top of it, but in his admission that there may be other peaks in the same range with men on the top of them, and that, though their views of the landscape may be different from his, they are nonetheless legitimate." - E.J.
 Pratt, poet (4 Feb 1882-1964)
+"A fool is known by his speech, and a wise man by silence." - Pythagoras "Those who know do not talk.
+Those who talk do not know." - Lao Tzu

 ## Minimalism